 Stefan spoke about the challenges of managing a white labelled product e.g. a product that is basically the same for you and your competitors.
 In order to encourage engagement in a product like this, it is hugely important to focus on promoting a strong brand and focusing on other differentiating features such as the charities that People’s Postcode Lottery support(this will open in a new window).

 On the other hand, for the Gamers, Tanya and Ricardo, engagement is more about designing for an ‘emotional state’ that players experience when they in a game.

 Furthermore, it’s about looking at the mechanics of a game that can increase that engagement.

 - Engagement can be about creating compelling ‘sticky’ user experiences.

 - It’s about Brand Differentiation and Customer Loyalty and it’s an emotional state players experience within a game.

 How to increase engagement in your products and services; Glass Ceilings and Dolphins

 We then spoke about some of the current business models in the Games and Gambling Industry, looking at strategies currently in play on how to optimise revenue from different sectors.
 There is a general rule in gaming that 80% of your revenue is generated from 20% of your customers.

-Similar to the Freemium Model, Tanya discussed the ‘glass ceiling effect’ in gaming, where players can play for free in a game but at the same time they are exposed to all the other premium features available.
+Similar to the Freemium Model(this will open in a new window), Tanya discussed the ‘glass ceiling effect’ in gaming, where players can play for free in a game but at the same time they are exposed to all the other premium features available.

 This effect makes the user feel as though they are playing with limited functionality and are therefore ‘missing out’, thus encouraging them to upgrade.